 FORMAT: Students will watch online lectures by Prof. Fornecker and also participate in video-conference tutorials with other students and the course tutor, the Rev. Dr. Sam Pascoe.
 In addition to lectures and tutorials, students will also have weekly reading and assignments corresponding to the level at which they have chosen to take the course.

 COST: For seminary credit with Gordon Conwell – $900 ~OR~ For continuing education/audit – $350.
 Audit students will participate in tutorials, but have less reading and assignments, and receive a pass/fail grade.
 This is the ideal option for ordinands and curates who need Anglican training but not seminary credit.

-BIO: The Rev’d Dr. Sam Fornecker serves as Associate Rector at Church of the Incarnation in Harrisonburg, Virginia, having previously served churches in North Carolina and Cambridge.
+BIO: The Rev’d Dr. Sam Fornecker serves as Associate Rector at St. Andrew’s in Mt.
+Pleasant, SC, having previously served churches in North Carolina and Cambridge.
 He studied English literature at the University of North Carolina at Greensboro, trained for ministry at Gordon-Conwell Theological Seminary, and completed doctoral studies in historical theology at the University of Cambridge.
 As a pastor and an ecclesial fellow with the Center for Pastor Theologians, Sam aims to stimulate historical-theological reflection on the Gospel as it has been received, proclaimed, and practiced throughout the history of orthodox Anglicanism.
-He and his wife have three children.
+He and his wife have four children.

 TO REGISTER: Prospective students first need to apply to the Certificate in Anglican Studies.